Do you do custom work?

 The following local business has a range of my work

 - I am a vendor at The Olympia Farmers Market, but attend randomly so please follow me on Facebook or Instagram to find out when I'm going to be at the Market.
 I update my website regularly so that's always the best way to purchase my work.

 Occasionally I go on vacation and you won't be able to find my "shop" button on my website.
 My sincere apologies if this happens, but head to the above art gallery where you can also find my work and show them some "shop local" love.

 How do you price your work?

 Lots of factors are involved in pricing.
-Labor and the price of silver affect the prices of my jewelry and I feel that I need to be remunerated a fair wage for my art jewelry and it takes time to create jewelry that someone wants to wear.
+Labor and the price of silver affect the prices of my jewelry and I feel that I need to be remunerated a fair wage for my art jewelry and it takes time to create jewelry that someone loves wearing.
 The price of silver fluctuates with the stock exchange and this is based on current market trends.
-I also use quite a few items that I consider to be consumables as I make jewelry such as sand paper or drill bits and expensive tools need to be purchased or replaced.
+I also use quite a few items that I consider to be consumables such as sand paper, butane for soldering or drill bits.
+Expensive tools need to be purchased or replaced too occasionally.

 I also do my own photography, website updates and social media.
 I don't factor these in to the prices of each item of jewelry, although I probably should.